OnTheIssues.org

 Elizabeth Dole on Families & Children

-Click here for 6 full quotes on Families & Children OR background on Families & Children.
+Click here for 6 full quotes on Families & Children OR other political leaders on Families & Children.

 • Protect Children from Sexual Material on the Internet.
 (Jul 1999)